peixyhe/seismic-catalog_vis_demo/README.md

   M-F Plot
 </p>

-## 5. M-F Plot Based on RBF Kernel Function
+## 5. M-F Plot Based on RBF Kernel
 This plot assesses the damage caused by earthquakes of varying magnitudes, utilizing a visual characterization scheme based on Gaussian kernel functions derived from M-F diagrams.

 ### 5.1 Function